ebasso/sterling-b2b-oncloud/README.md

 # Articles

-## Deploying Sterling B2Bi, DB2, MQ on OpenShift on IBM Cloud.
+## Sterling B2Bi, DB2, MQ on OpenShift on IBM Cloud.

 Here i will deploy all components: